 Looking for the pork and sauerkraut recipe you remember from your childhood?
 It’s right here!

-But if you’re smart, you’ll already be stocking up at the meat counter for the most important tradition of all: eating pork and sauerkraut for good luck on New Year’s Day.
+But if you’re smart, you’ll already be stocking up at the meat counter for the most important tradition of all: eating good luck pork and sauerkraut on New Year’s Day.

 My parents remember their parents feeding it to them every year for luck and likely the great-grandparents were cooking up vats of the stuff when they arrived in the States too.

 The good luck meal is a staple across the great state of Pennsylvania, and in Ohio, West Virginia, or anywhere with a historically prominent Eastern European or German (which is what the Pennsylvania Dutch are, remember?
 Dutch=Deutsch) immigrant population.

 Slavic superstition also dictates that you should eat the long, skinny threads of sauerkraut to give you a long life—smart thinking when you consider the probiotics and other wonderfully healthy byproducts of the fermented cabbage.

 The type of pork used is more a matter of personal taste and specific family traditions.
 I’ve seen recipes calling for bone-in pork loin, pork shoulder, and country ribs, and I doubt the good-luck gods are frowning on one and blessing another.

 My dad, the Italian, prefers kielbasa (or kolbassi, as we pronounce it in the Pittsburgh area).
 He also remembers many instances of hot dogs simmering in the sauerkraut, though that combo seems more appropriate for summer months at Citi Field.

 As for me, I split my parents’ preferences right down the middle: kielbasa and sauerkraut atop mashed potatoes.

-- 1 small onion, minced
+- 1 sweet, white, or yellow onion, minced

 - 1 medium apple, peeled and diced; Macintosh, Honeycrisp, or any firm variety are excellent

 - If using kielbasa, you can skip this step and instead cut the sausages lengthwise and then crosswise into half-moon shapes about 1 inch thick.

-In a large Dutch oven or slow cooker, combine all ingredients, including any brine in the bags of sauerkraut.
+- Nestle the roast and/or stir the kielbasa into the sauerkraut and assess how much liquid is in the pan.
 You may need to add up to 2 cups water if your kraut is fairly dry.

 - If using a Dutch oven, bring to a boil and then lower to a simmer, cooking low and slow for 3-4 hours.
-If using a slow cooker, cook on high for 6 hours.
-The kielbasa will have darkened significantly and the pork will be fork-tender and falling off the bone or separating from the fat.
+If using a slow cooker, cook on high for 6 hours or low for 8 hours.

 - Shred the pork into bite-sized pieces and discard any large chunks of fat.